simatec/ioBroker.backitup/docs/en/backitup.md

 sudo reboot
 ```

+#### Remote Zigbee2MQTT backup
+It is possible to create a Zigbee2MQTT backup that is located on another system.
+To do this, the IP address of the MQTT server (not the IP address of Zigbee2MQTT) that Zigbee2MQTT uses must be configured in Backitup, the MQTT port and the base topic of Zigbee2MQTT.
+If the MQTT server has active authentication, a user name and password are also required.
+The remote backup is restored directly via Zigbee2MQTT and not via Backitup.

+Translated with DeepL.com (free version)

 ### Node-Red-Backup
 This backup, which can be set separately, is created with every backup ioBroker if it is activated and is also deleted after the specified retention time has expired.
 FTP or CIFS are also valid for this backup if set for the other ioBroker backup types.